 Plaster is applied over various bases.
 The type used is, in many cases, dictated by custom in the area, type of work being done, or cost.
 Over the years there have been many changes and developments in the materials used as the base for plaster.

 Good quality laths.
-Riven laths are best, they are more expensive than sawn but as with most things you get what you pay for.
-They must be well nailed and joints staggered preferably every 12 laths.
+Riven laths are best, they must be well nailed and joints staggered preferably every 12 laths.
 Gaps should be around 7mm to allow for a good key to form through the gap.

 A ‘pricking-up’ coat of lime putty and sand or earth mortars was applied and pushed through the lath to form nibs or keys.
 This coat was typically 5-15mm thick.
 The nibs act as a mechanical key which helps the mortar to adhere to the lath.